-Useful information and Frequently Asked Questions
+Useful information and frequently asked questions

 Many people with disability need a lot of support to live independently in the community, but don’t want to live in a group home with other people.

-Individual Living Options (ILOs) are different ways you can do this.
+Individualised Living Options (ILOs) are different ways you can do this.
 ILOs are tailored to each person.
 They may take time to plan.

 It’s easiest to understand ILOs when they are described with examples.